OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.OnKeyUp.md

 The **OnKeyUp** value will be one of the following, depending on the selection chosen in the Choose Builder window (accessed by choosing the **Build** button next to the **On Key Up** box in the object's Properties window):

-- If Expression Builder is chosen, the value will be "=_expression_", where _expression_ is the expression from the Expression Builder window.
+- If you choose Expression Builder, the value will be =_expression_, where _expression_ is the expression from the Expression Builder window.

-- If Macro Builder is chosen, the value is the name of the macro.
+- If you choose Macro Builder, the value is the name of the macro.

-- If Code Builder is chosen, the value will be "[Event Procedure]".
+- If you choose Code Builder, the value will be [Event Procedure].

 If the **On Key Up** box is blank, the property value is an empty string.